-1. Length of ownership

-How long have you owned the property?
-12 years

-2. Council tax Council tax

-Which Council Tax band is your proper ☐ A ☐ B ☐ C ☐ D ☒

-3. Parking

-What are the arrangements for parking (Please tick all that apply) at your property?

-• Garage

-Allocated parking space

-• Driveway

-Shared parking

-On street $\boxtimes$

-Resident permit

-Metered parking

-Other (please specify): ~

-4. Conservation area

-Is your property in a designated Conse special architectural or historical intere appearance of which it is desirable to p ☐ Yes ☐ No ☑ Don't know

-5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? ☐ Yes ☑ No 6.
-Alterations/additions/extensions and the second s а. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? ☐ Yes ☑ No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? ☐ Yes If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
-Have you had replacement windows, doors, patio doors or double glazing installed in your property? ☐ Yes ☐ No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? ☐ Yes ☐ No (ii) Did this work involve any changes to the window or door openings? ☐ Yes ☐ No (iii) Please describe the changes made to the windows doors, or patio of approximate dates when the work was completed): doors (with Please give any guarantees which you received for this work to your so agent. olicitor or estate
+1. Length of ownership How long have you owned the property?
+13 2.
+Council tax Which Council Tax band is your property in?
+D 3.
+Parking What are the arrangements for parking at your property?
+Driveway 4.
+Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Don't know 5.
+Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
+Yes 6.
+Alterations/additions/extensions a) (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+If you have answered yes, please describe below the changes which you have made: No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: - b) Have you had replacement windows, doors, patio doors or double glazing installed in your property?
+If you have answered yes, please answer the three questions below: No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.